Darxo/Hardened/README.md

 - **Necromancer** no longer have 20 natural body armor or **Inspiring Presence**
 - **Donkeys** now grant 0 XP (down from 50 XP)
 - Add face warpaint to all **Fast Bandits**
+- Peasant Parties now drop 0 Crowns (down from 0-50).
+Peasants killed in battle now randomly drop crowns, food or tools or a valueable ring.
 - Remove **Steelbrow** from Ifrit, Sapling and Kraken Tentacle
 - Enemies which spawn with **Spear Flurry** now automatically gain **Double Strike** (to balance out how bad that perk is by itself)
 - Enemy archers are 66% less likely to target someone because of how many potential scatter targets are adjacent